alainglez/caldo-blog/content/post/first-post.md

 categories: ["Articles"]
 ---

 In spanish, caldo means sauce.
-CALDO also an abbreviation for Cloud, Agile, Lean and DevOps.
+CALDO is also an abbreviation for Cloud, Agile, Lean and DevOps.

 To me: caldo is the sauce for today's enterprise IS management.